 Thousands of Catholics took to the streets in southern India Sunday as a tentative truce in the decades-long Syro-Malabar liturgy dispute continued to unravel.

 Protesters in Ernakulam, Kerala State, expressed their frustration Oct.
-13 at a delay in the priestly ordinations of eight transitional deacons in Archeparchy of Ernakulam-Angamaly, as well as recent sweeping changes to the archeparchy’s curia.
+13 at a delay in the priestly ordinations of eight transitional deacons in the Archeparchy of Ernakulam-Angamaly, as well as recent sweeping changes to the archeparchy’s curia.

 The Syro-Malabar Church, which has around five million members, is the largest of the 23 Eastern Catholic Churches in full communion with the pope after the Ukrainian Greek Catholic Church.